Entries in category “Pedantics”

 So, this week we dropped some security updates, which you should definitely check out if you haven’t seen them yet.

 We also released the first 1.3 beta, which is an important milestone since it means 1.3 is now feature-frozen and will get only bugfix and polishing work until the final release.
 Quite a few useful things made it in between alpha and beta, and a couple just barely slipped in under the wire.
-One feature in particular is near and dear to me, since I’ve been ...
+One feature in particular is near and dear to me, since I’ve been ranting about it ...

 Back in 2008 I posted some rambling thoughts on distributed version-control systems, largely in response to the huge amount of hype surrounding such tools (particularly git).
 Then at PyCon last year, amid even more hype as it was announced that Python will switch from Subversion to a distributed tool, I gave a lightning talk reflecting on what I’d picked up and seen during the intervening eight months.